bmwcarit/Emma/doc/readme-vis.md

 # Input/Output Files
 All output files will be saved to `./[PROJECT]/results`.

-If not specified otherwise using the `--quiet` and `--inOutDir` commands, the visualiser will choose the last modified image and module summary .csv files in the `./[PROJECT]/memStats` directory.
+If not specified otherwise using the `--quiet` and `--inOutDir` commands, the visualiser will choose the last modified section and object summary .csv files in the `./[PROJECT]/memStats` directory.
 If there is no module summary present the visualisation of the modules will be skipped.

 Output files are: